 Welcome email

-Welcome email belongs to both the transactional and lead nurturing email marketing types.
+Welcome email belongs to both the transactional and lead nurturing types of email marketing.
 When someone joins your email list or subscribes to your service, they receive a welcome email.
 It’s a triggered email and one of the most common email marketing types.
 The intention behind sending a welcome email is to express a warm-up introduction between the company and consumers/subscribers.
 And it also conveys general startup details that a new subscriber needs to know.

 Here is a welcome email example from Airbnb.
 They are welcoming their new subscriber via email.
 Plus, they are providing guidelines too.
 Urging them to complete their profile, verify information, and explore.